dusty-nv/jetson-containers/docs/setup.md

 * JetPack 4.6.1+ (>= L4T R32.7.1)
 * JetPack 5.1+  (>= L4T R35.2.1)

-> <sup>Building on/for x86 platforms isn't supported at this time (one can typically install/run packages the upstream way there)</sup>
+> Building on/for x86 platforms isn't supported at this time (one can typically install/run packages the upstream way there)

 ## Clone the Repo